op7ic/unix_collector/README.md

 # unix_collector

-A self-contained shell script for forensic collection of various artefacts from UNIX systems. ```unix_collector``` is a script that runs on various Unix systems and attempts to collect artefacts which could be analysed in attempt to identify potential system compromise. ```unix_collector``` is written as a single shell script so it can be easily uploaded and run (as opposed to un-tarred, compiled, installed or requiring internet connection to download components).
-It can run either as a normal user or as root.
-It does a better job when running as root because it can read more files of course.
+The unix_collector is a self-contained shell script designed for the forensic collection of various artifacts from Unix-based systems located deep inside internal network.
+It runs on multiple Unix platforms and gathers data that can be analyzed to identify potential system compromises.

+As a single shell script, ```unix_collector``` is easy to upload and execute, without the need for untarring, compiling, installation, or an internet connection to download additional components.
+The script can be run either as a normal user or as root, though it performs more effectively when executed as root, as this allows it to access a wider range of system files and artifacts.

 [![Imgur](https://i.imgur.com/6xMcGIg.gif)](#)